Technology Sector Update for 10/02/2019: AYI,VHC,AAPL,ORCL

 Top Tech Stocks

-Technology stocks continue to fall this afternoon, with the shares of tech companies in the S&P 500 losing over 2.3% in value while the Philadelphia Semiconductor Index was off more than 1.9%.
+Technology stocks tried to limit their losses this afternoon, with the shares of tech stocks in the S&P 500 losing over 1.8% in value while the Philadelphia Semiconductor Index was off nearly 1.6% shortly before Wednesday's closing bell.

 Among technology stocks moving on news: